Annual revenue in billions USD

 Loading revenue data...

-Lucid's stock has been highly volatile, experiencing significant declines from its peak.
-While there have been short-term rallies, the overall trend remains negative, reflecting investor concerns about the company's financial performance and execution.
-The stock's performance has underperformed the broader market and many of its EV peers.
+Lucid's stock has experienced significant volatility, with a substantial decline from its all-time highs.
+While there have been short-term rallies, the overall trend remains downward, reflecting investor concerns about the company's financial performance and ability to execute its growth plans.
+The stock's recent outperformance relative to some peers may indicate improving sentiment, but it is not yet indicative of a sustained turnaround.

-Lucid faces several key risks, including its high cash burn rate, which necessitates frequent capital raises and dilutes existing shareholders.
-The company's reliance on Saudi Arabia's Public Investment Fund (PIF) for funding also creates a dependency that could be problematic if the PIF's investment strategy changes.
-Additionally, potential changes in government policies regarding EV incentives and tariffs could negatively impact Lucid's sales and profitability.
+Lucid faces several significant risks, including its high cash burn rate, which necessitates ongoing capital raises and dilutes shareholder value.
+The company's reliance on a single major investor, the Saudi Public Investment Fund, also poses a risk, as any change in the PIF's investment strategy could significantly impact Lucid's financial stability.
+Additionally, the potential for increased tariffs and evolving trade policies could negatively affect Lucid's gross margins and profitability.

 Lucid Group, Inc., a technology company, designs, engineers, manufactures, and sells electric vehicles (EV), EV powertrains, and battery systems.
 It also designs and develops proprietary software in-house for Lucid vehicles.
 The company sells vehicles directly to consumers through its retail sales network and direct online sales, including Lucid Financial Services.
 The company is headquartered in Newark, California.
 Lucid Group, Inc. is a subsidiary of Ayar Third Investment Company....